Skip to main content

 Exports details about the courses each student has pre-registered for in a specific semester and year.

-• all_students: [Optional] if provided, it fetches a list of all students, including the students who have not pre-registered for any course during the specified year and semester.
-Acceptable values: true and false.
+Optional: if provided, it fetches a list of all students including the students who have not pre-registered for any course during the specified year and semester. e.g. True or False.
+Defaults to False

 Sample API URL: